 Knock on WoodWhat do you do if you say something out loud that you want to come true?
 You knock on wood.
-It's strange, but of all the superstitions on this list, this is the one that is still most commonly done reflexively.
-(The most would probably have to be God Bless You when someone sneezes.)
+It's strange, but of all the superstitions on this list, this is one of the ones that is still most commonly done reflexively.

 The reason that people knock on wood comes from the pagan belief that good spirits lived in the trees.
 In order to get something that you want, you were to whisper the wish into the tree and knock two times to ensure the spirit was awake to take on the wish.

-Something Old, Something New, Something Borrowed, Something BlueThis wedding chant became a popular mantra and symbol of good luck in a marriage in the 1500s.
+Something Old, Something New, Something Borrowed, Something BlueThis wedding chant became a popular mantra and symbol of good luck for marriages during the 1500s.
 The full verse goes:

 "Something old, something new